HOME

 Tight rope walker John Devier in Austin, Texas 1867

-TIGHT ROPE PERFORMANCE.--Daniel DeHoune performed some of his wonderful trucks last evening, on a rope stretched from the U.S. Hotel to Pat Ryan's store.
+TIGHT ROPE PERFORMANCE.--Daniel DeHoune performed some of his wonderful tricks last evening, on a rope stretched from the U.S. Hotel to Pat Ryan's store.
 The feats of strength are really worth seeing.
 DeHoune is going to walk a rope stretched across the Willamette River, at Portland, on the 2nd of October next.
 The river is three-fourths of a mile wide at that place.

 Oregon Sentinel, Jacksonville, August 22, 1868, page 2